mihir224/quiz-app/README.md

 - Mapped user inputs in a results array
 - Configured user result on the basis of their inputs by comparing the results array with answers array
 - Initialised Backend
-- Added routes, controllers and models for Questions and Result
+- Added routes, controllers and models for questions and result
+- Set-up CRUD operations for both questions and result
+- Fetched questions from backend
+- Saved result to backend